inigo-irigaray/CNN-Image-Classifier-PyTorch/README.md

 <p align="center"> <img src="https://github.com/inigo-irigaray/CNN-Image-Classifier-PyTorch/blob/master/Classifier-Development/preprocessing-display-example.png" height=300 width=350> <p/>

+# 3. Generating the new neural network model.

-# 3. Training the image classifier on the dataset.
+# 4. Training the image classifier on the dataset.

 For classification tasks like this one we need to create features by performing the same analysis on different pictures.
 It is, therefore, important that similar images create similar features.
 And to facilitate this, we will standardize the input and output to understand what results we can expect from running the program.